 - Moulded-in colour

-As Australia’s largest composite business and a global exporter, CME can help improve product design, manufacturability, and performance by switching to thermoset moulding compounds.
+As Australia’s largest advanced composite business and a global exporter, CME can help improve product design, manufacturability, and performance by switching to thermoset moulding compounds.
 CME has successfully converted many cast aluminium, zinc, iron, steel fabrication, and other custom metal fabrication parts to thermoset composite materials, providing its customers with substantial cost savings and superior performance.
 Examples of metal conversion with thermoset moulding compounds.

 - The Maloo HSV Tail Gate

 - Construction door skins